 I fear that I must be a ridiculous teacher when I have so much difficulty in making myself apprehended.
 Like a bad speaker, therefore, I will not take the whole of the subject, but will break a piece off in illustration of my meaning.
 You know the first lines of the Iliad, in which the poet says that Chryses prayed Agamemnon to release his daughter, and that Agamemnon flew into a passion with him; whereupon Chryses, failing of his object, invoked the anger of the God against the Achaeans.
-Now as far as these lines.
+Now as far as these lines, the poet is speaking in his own person; he never leads us to suppose that he is any one else.
+But in what follows he takes the person of Chryses, and then he does all that he can to make us believe that the speaker is not Homer, but the aged priest himself.
+And in this double form he has cast the entire narrative of the events which occurred at Troy and in Ithaca and throughout the Odyssey.

-'And he prayed all the Greeks, but especially the two sons of Atreus, the chiefs of the people,'
+And he prayed all the Greeks, but especially the two sons of Atreus, the chiefs of the people,